A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

-The equilibrium constant, $K_{\rm p,ox}$ for the oxygen formation reaction (\ref{eq:vac_form_rxn2}) can be expressed as Eq. \ref{eq:Keq_derived} considering the concentration relations in Eqs. \ref{eq:charge_neutrality}-\ref{eq:oxygen_conservation} and assuming a reference oxygen partial pressure ($pO_2^0$) of 1 bar. $K_{\rm p,ox}$ is now solely a function of $X_{2+}$, $pO_2$, and $\delta_T$ (Eq. \ref{eq:Keq_derived}) which are known or measured with TGA (Figure \ref{fig:tga_panel}).
+The equilibrium constant, $K_{\rm p,ox}$ for the oxygen formation reaction (Eq. \ref{eq:vac_form_rxn2}) can be expressed as Eq. \ref{eq:Keq_derived} considering the concentration relations in Eqs. \ref{eq:charge_neutrality}-\ref{eq:oxygen_conservation} and assuming a reference oxygen partial pressure ($pO_2^0$) of 1 bar. $K_{\rm p,ox}$ is now solely a function of $X_{2+}$, $pO_2$, and $\delta_T$ (Eq. \ref{eq:Keq_derived}) which are known or measured with TGA (Figure \ref{fig:tga_panel}).
 Similar or identical expressions for the oxygen vacancy equilibrium constant have been used in previous studies \cite{oishi_oxygen_2008, choi_thermodynamic_2012, bae_investigations_2019, mizusaki_nonstoichiometry_1985}.
-The explicit relation of oxygen vacancies, $\delta_T$, on the concentration of $X_{2+}$ in this expression is consistent with that seen in Figure \ref{fig:tga_panel}b.
+The explicit relation of oxygen vacancies, $\delta_T$, on the concentration of $X_{2+}$ in this expression is consistent with that seen in Figure \ref{fig:tga_panel}b. $X_{2+}$ is critical because previous studies have shown oxygen vacancy concentration saturates at $\delta = \frac{1}{2}X_{2+}$ due to polaron depletion until the system reaches highly reducing conditions (${\rm pO}_2 \leq 10^{-10}$ atm for similar materials) \cite{sogaard_oxygen_2007, bae_investigations_2019, oishi_oxygen_2008}.

-This equilibrium constant can also be expressed as a function of the Gibbs of formation $\Delta G^f$, or equivalently enthalpy of formation $\Delta H^f$ and entropy of formation $\Delta S^f$ of oxygen vacancy, the specific gas constant $R$, and temperature $T$ (Eq. \ref{eq:vant_hoff} ).
+This equilibrium constant can also be expressed as a function of the Gibbs free energy of formation $\Delta G^f$, or equivalently enthalpy of formation $\Delta H^f$ and entropy of formation $\Delta S^f$ of oxygen vacancy, the specific gas constant $R$, and temperature $T$ (Eq. \ref{eq:vant_hoff} ).
 The combination of Eqs. \ref{eq:Keq_derived}, and \ref{eq:vant_hoff} result in Eq. \ref{eq:trad_keq_gibbs} below.